coinbase-samples/advanced-sdk-ts/README.md

 ---

-## Making the request
+## Making Requests

-After the endpoint is imported, make a request to the `listAccounts` endpoint like so:
+After the endpoint is imported, make a request to the `listAccounts` endpoint like:

 ```
 import { listAccounts } from "./rest/accounts";